 The Company records impairment charges on long-lived assets held for sale when the carrying amount of those assets exceeds their fair value less appropriate selling costs.
 Fair value is based on amounts documented in sales contracts or letters of intent accepted by the Company, amounts included in counteroffers initiated by the Company, or, in the absence of current contract negotiations, amounts determined using a sales comparison approach for real property and amounts determined using a cost approach for personal property.
 Under the sales comparison approach, sales and asking prices of reasonably comparable properties are considered to develop a range of unit prices within which the current real estate market is operating.
 Under the cost approach, a current cost to replace the asset new is calculated and then the estimated replacement cost is reduced to reflect the applicable decline in value resulting from physical deterioration, functional obsolescence and economic obsolescence.
-Appropriate selling costs as 4% to 6% of asset fair value.
+Appropriate selling costs includes reasonable broker's commissions, costs to produce title documents, filing fees, legal expenses and the like.
+We estimate appropriate closing costs as 4% to 6% of asset fair value.
 This range of rates is considered reasonable for our assets held for sale based on historical experience.